 Keep in mind that these symptoms can happen with other conditions that are not cancer.
 If you are worried, it is best to consult your doctor right away.

 Early stage stomach cancer often occurs without any symptoms or occurs with common symptoms that are usually confused with other benign gastrointestinal disorders.
 This is one of the contributing factors as to why stomach cancers are so difficult to detect early without screening.

-Early detection and regular screening help protect you from stomach cancer as you would be able to start intervention measures as early as possible, where the prospects of treatment are better.
+Early detection and regular health screening help protect you from stomach cancer as you would be able to start intervention measures as early as possible, where the prospects of treatment are better.

 Early stage stomach cancer often occurs without any symptoms or occurs with common symptoms that are usually confused with other benign gastrointestinal disorders.

 It is difficult to tell if you have stomach cancer without screening.
 While some may experience symptoms, it is important to note that different people experience different symptoms of stomach cancer.

 The best way forward is to book an appointment to get yourself screened, and consult a doctor to get professional medical advice.